Account Abstraction Security Pyramid

 At Braavos, we believe that security should be evaluated not only by its capacity to resist attacks but also by its ease of adoption and the extent to which it protects users from their own mistakes.

-This is why many have turned to centralized platforms like FTX, Celsius, and BlockFi.
-However, as we all know, these solutions sometimes encounter issues or fail, leaving users without access to their funds.
 It’s important to recognize that this isn’t the users’ fault.
 Instead, it’s the responsibility of the industry to provide more user-friendly and intuitive alternatives.
 To achieve this, we must substantially enhance self-custody and decentralized options, placing a strong emphasis on improving the overall user experience.

 Authentication Types